Ornate Box Turtle Watch

 Preferred box turtle habitats include Semidesert Grassland, Chihuahuan Desertscrub, and Madrean Evergreen Woodland, but they can also be found in Sonoran Desertscrub.

-Some good places to find box turtles are also good places to hike, bird, and view Arizona’s watchable wildlife in desert grasslands, including many of our public lands managed by the Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, and U.S. Forest Service.
-Box turtle annual activity peaks from mid-July through September, during the monsoon season.
+Some good places to find ornate box turtles are also good places to hike, bird, and view Arizona’s watchable wildlife in desert grasslands, including many of our public lands managed by the Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, and U.S. Forest Service.
+Ornate box turtle annual activity peaks from mid-July through September, during the monsoon season.
 Their activity is triggered by rain, which brings them out of their burrows in search of food and mates.
 They prefer temperatures below 80°F, and relative humidity of at least 50%; for this reason they are often active in the mornings and evenings, when they can be seen crossing roads.

 How to identify a box turtle